 Taking influence from the field of mental alchemy- we are the divine creatures, we are part of, if not, the prime artwork.
 This piece is not about gazing up at something but more about stepping into it and taking part in, interacting with, the artwork.
 All points are of equal distance apart, no point is of more importance than the other.

 Every step around this sculpture will give you a different view.
 The angles of a tetrahedron can disturb our spatial complacency.
 Its aspect changes abruptly as you move around it.
 While standing still, directly in front of one of its faces, it feels like the shape is constantly moving, popping in and out.
 This is described as an optical illusion, but maybe it is a manifestation of The Principle of Vibration i.e. that motion is to be found in everything in the universe, nothing rests, and everything moves, vibrates, and circles.

 This piece can be viewed as a solid sculptural piece, a place in which to sit and think, to interact in and a space within which you are welcome to perform.

-Having had work exhibited in the ‘Body and Soul’ Area of Electric Picnic in 2012, as well as at Knockanstocken 2012, was an amazing experience for me as an artist.
+Having artwork exhibited in the ‘Body and Soul’ area of Electric Picnic in 2012 was an amazing experience for me as an artist.
 I learnt a great deal and it inspired me to submit my work once again this year.

 ‘Body and Soul’ has allowed for the expression of some amazingly alternative art forms and provided such a great atmosphere, within which people can enjoy them.
 The walled gardens and woodlands help to heighten your sense of curiosity and exploration.